-Retail Technical providers Genesys and others have recently identified the current and imminent key trends in Retail CX.
+Retail Technical providers Genesys and others have recently identified the current and imminent retail CX trends.
 These echo the published summaries from other commentators and providers, such as SWL, Retail Week, TTEC, ADA, Forbes, Retail TouchPoints and InMoment.
 These customer experience developments provide retail businesses with exciting opportunities and constantly evolving challenges.
 Customer expectation has never been higher.
 They highlight these ten ‘big ideas’ for development:

 ‘The growth of conversational commerce’ – as customers become ever more familiar with voice-activated transactions